How White Noise Can Help Your Baby Sleep

 What’s the best white noise for helping babies sleep?

 While many white noise machines and apps feature 20+ sounds, only continuous, monotonous, and low-pitch sounds work to lull babies to sleep.
 (Inconsistent sounds, like waves or birds chirping simply don’t work.)
 And the very best white noise sounds for your baby’s sleep mimic the loud rumbly sounds they heard for nine months in the womb.
-To make sure you’re giving your little one the just-right sleep sounds, I recommend using our Happiest Baby SNOO sounds download, our award-winning SNOO bassinet, and/or a white noise device like SNOObear...where you can always find all the right sounds!
+To make sure you’re giving your little one the just-right sleep sounds, I recommend using our Happiest Baby SNOO sounds download, our award-winning SNOO bassinet, and/or a white noise device like SNOObie or SNOObear...where you can always find all the right sounds!
 Here are best baby sleep sounds that were specially engineered for SNOO:

 - Rain: Peaceful and soothing for infants and parents